What are the 5 Cs of Credit?

 If the borrower needs the funds to start a new business at a time when the economy is at risk of entering a global recession and the proposed business operates in a high-risk industry with secular headwinds, the likelihood of the application being accepted is lower.

-The conditions can consist of internal factors including the purpose of the borrowing, or external factors outside of the control of the borrower, such as the prevailing interest rates, geopolitical risks, and pending regulatory risks that could negatively impact the borrower.
+The conditions can consist of internal factors including the purpose of the borrowing, or external factors outside the control of the borrower, such as the prevailing interest rates, current economic conditions (or outlook), geopolitical risks, and pending regulatory risks that could negatively impact the borrower.